mdsol/farscape/WRITING_PLUGINS.md

 # Creating a Client

-Farscape can have one client for each protocol.
-Currently the only protocol type we have clients for is HTTP.
-The default client is [Net::HTTP](http://ruby-doc.org/stdlib-2.1.5/libdoc/net/http/rdoc/Net/HTTP.html).
+By default, Farscape uses the [Net::HTTP](http://ruby-doc.org/stdlib-2.1.5/libdoc/net/http/rdoc/Net/HTTP.html) library to make HTTP requests.
 You can replace this client with `Faraday.clients[:http] = MyClient` or define one for a new protocol with `Faraday.clients[:amqp] = Jessica::Rabbit`.
 When a Farscape agent follows a link with a given protocol, it will use the client for that protocol if one has been provided.
 Required interface tk.